Deekshitha357/Beat-sphere/README.md

 https://github.com/Deekshitha357/Beat-sphere

-In The beatsphere folder, login is the first page
+In The beatsphere folder, loginn.html is the first page